DIRECTLab/carla-energy-consumption/docs/CARLA_DEMO.md

     1. Run `./client.sh`
         * See [client.sh](../demo_helper_scripts/client.sh)
         * Note that the client will crash if you do not have a steering wheel connected to the machine when you run the script.
-        * Run `run_carla_demo.sh -h` for help message on configuration options that are available.
+        * Run `client.sh -h` for help message on configuration options that are available.